 Information and news for social care workers

 Keep up to date with current progress and future key actions in Workforce Development.
-The June 2015 update report is available now.
+The January 2016 update report is available now.
+The next update will be published in March 2016.

 Facts and figures of the registered workforce